bywatersolutions/koha-plugin-marc-checker/README.md

 # Installing

+## Dependencies

+Ensure you have installed MARC::Lint and MARC::File::USMARC.
+If these libraries are not installed, the plugin will not show in your list of installed plugins.

+## Installation

 Koha's Plugin System allows for you to add additional tools and reports to Koha that are specific to your library.
 Plugins are installed by uploading KPZ ( Koha Plugin Zip ) packages.
 A KPZ file is just a zip file containing the perl files, template files, and any other files necessary to make the plugin work.

 The plugin system needs to be turned on by a system administrator.